 My research is centred on testing principles and mechanisms structuring biodiversity, species interactions, and ecosystem functioning, from the local to the global scale.
 Furthermore, I have a strong interest in how global change affects biodiversity and community processes, and what the ecological and evolutionary consequences are.
+I am a member of the URPP Global Change and Biodiversity of the University of Zürich, and I am based at Agroscope.

 My PhD project evaluates the effectiveness of in-field measures for restoring sky lark populations and functional biodiversity.
 Furthermore, I am testing the underlying mechanisms driving the observed pattern.